VHAE04/Mylife_hacking/README.md

 ![](https://github.com/VHAE04/Mylife_hacking/blob/main/images/secret.PNG?raw=true)

-....Will write more about attacking local computers as well as routers, camera...
+....Will write more about attacking local computers as well as routers, camera... in high school